pawelc/docs/pgm.md

 04.2008
 Not finished paper about Directed Mixed Graphs.

+#[Structured ranking learning using cumulative distribution networks]
+Rank complex objects (described by vectors).
+Ranking means construction preference graph which has directed edge from object $i$ to object $j$ if there is preference on $i$ over $j$.
+Each data point consist of preference graph over subset of objects.
+During test time we receive list of objects with respective vectors and we have to return the preference graph over the given list.
+Authors propose encoding the problem of ranking object into CDN model which nodes are all pairwise ranking between objects.
+Connections between the nodes in the CDN graph depicts dependencies between rankings.

 #[Cumulative distribution networks Graphical models for cumulative distribution functions]
 2009
 Intro to PhD exam to the Cumulative distribution networks and the derivative-sum-product algorithm..